 A NAME directive, or several NAME assembler directives, may be used to qualify a PROC procedure.
-The NAME line(s) must follow the PROC line within the procedure.
+A NAME line is written at any point within a Procedure where an entrance is desired.
 Each NAME line must have a label, and may have an expression in the operand field.